“”

 We spent our days making food from scratch, snuggling with our kids, and resting, and just being grateful for the gifts of life and health.
 It’s a privileged stance to take, I know: So many people were forced to go back to in-person work and didn’t have the slow, cozy experience I did.

-I took so many lessons form the pandemic: The value of spending time doing nothing with the people I love.
+I took so many lessons from the pandemic: The value of spending time doing nothing with the people I love.
 The fragility of life.
 The essential nature of unpaid labor.
 The importance of listening to experts…and the danger of failing to do so.
 It was a pivotal time in world history, and it forced us to reset on every level.

 And while I don’t want to go back to the darkness and turmoil of it all, I do think back fondly to those early days.
 For me, and I imagine many of you, it felt like the forced pause I desperately needed.